Charged particle dynamics in singular spacetimes: hydrogenic mapping and curvature-corrected thermodynamics: Introduction

 where \(\cos(|Q|/r)\) vanishes.
-Each singular shell acts as a dynamical barrier that confines timelike test particles.
+The explicit calculation of the Ricci scalar \(R(r)\) and the Kretschmann scalar \(K(r) = R_{\alpha\beta\gamma\delta} R^{\alpha\beta\gamma\delta}\) in Appendix~A shows that these scalars diverge exactly at radii \(r_n\).
+Because these are coordinate-invariant quantities, the shells represent true curvature singularities and act as dynamical barriers confining timelike particles.
+The spatial distribution and divergence structure of the curvature invariants are directly visualized in Figure~\ref{fig:curv-inv}.
 Analogies to confined magnetic configurations, such as the Bonnor-Melvin universe \cite{BM,BM-1}, are formal and should not be interpreted as physical equivalence.
 The accessible radial region between successive singular shells is

 which can be interpreted classically as a sequence of effective potential wells for large \(n\).
-The outermost shell (\(n=0\)) is located at
+The outermost shell (\(n=0\)) is located at:

 which represents an effectively impenetrable boundary for timelike orbits with nonzero angular momentum (\(L \neq 0\)).
 This property follows from the line element given in~\eqref{o-metric-red}.
-For purely radial motion (\(L=0\)), the accessibility of \(r_{\ast}\) is governed by the particle's charge-to-mass ratio \(|q|/m\), highlighting the dependence of test particle dynamics on the underlying spacetime geometry.
+For purely radial motion (\(L=0\)), the accessibility of \(r_{\ast}\) is governed by the particle's charge-to-mass ratio \(|q|/m\) (see Table \ref{tab:dims}), highlighting the dependence of test particle dynamics on the underlying spacetime geometry.
+The massless charged configuration examined here is of particular physical interest because it isolates curvature generated purely by electromagnetic fields, providing a minimal and analytically tractable laboratory for studying charge-curvature interactions.
+Such horizonless, charge-dominated geometries are relevant in the study of exotic compact objects, charged compact remnants, and quantum-gravity-inspired models where horizons may be avoided.
+This setting allows us to probe how strong electromagnetic fields alone can govern particle dynamics, spectral properties, and accordingly thermodynamic responses in curved spacetime.

-In the far-field regime (\(r \gg |Q|\)) or for weak charge (\(|Q| \ll r\)), the metric functions expand as
+In the far-field regime (\(r \gg |Q|\)) or for weak charge (\(|Q| \ll r\)), the metric functions expand as:

 showing that the spacetime is asymptotically Minkowskian, with curvature corrections decaying as \((|Q|/r)^2\).
-Thus, the geometry is regular at large distances, while its short-distance structure is entirely governed by electric charge, underscoring the nontrivial role of charge in the absence of mass.
+Thus, the geometry is regular at large distances, whereas its short-distance structure is entirely governed by the electric charge, highlighting the nontrivial role of charge in the absence of mass.
+It is important to emphasize that the Israel junction conditions \cite{ref-1,ref-2} apply for $r \neq r_n$, in which case the surface energy density and pressure are given, respectively, by:

+At $r = r_n$, however, the Israel junction conditions cease to be applicable, since each hypersurface represents a genuine curvature singularity rather than a thin shell.